Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 * [Install Node via package manager](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager)

 Installing Node will automatically install [npm](http://npmjs.org), the Node Package Manager, which you can then use to install bower and grunt (bower and grunt are Node modules so are available from the NPM registry).
-At a terminal, type:
+Once you have installed Node, type this at a terminal:

 <pre class='cli'>
 <kbd>sudo npm install -g bower</kbd>
 <kbd>sudo npm install -g grunt-cli</kbd>
 </pre>

+These commands may prompt you for your password.
+You will need root access to your machine to complete this step.
+On FT-managed machines the root password is typically the same as the password you use to log into the corporate network.

 ## 2. Install Ruby, the Gem installer, and the SASS gem

-Ruby is required to run the SASS compiler.
-You may already have it, since Ruby ships preinstalled on many OS distributions.
+Ruby is required to run the SASS compiler, which converts Origami's complex [SASS](http://sass-lang.com/) code into simple CSS that defines what our components look like on the web page.
+You may already have Ruby, since it ships preinstalled on many computers.
 To find out, type this at a terminal:

 <pre class='cli'>
 <kbd>ruby -v</kbd>
 <output>ruby 2.0.0p247 (2013-06-27 revision 41674) [universal.x86_64-darwin13]</output>
 </pre>

-If you see an error, or the version does not match the latest version shown on the [Ruby website](https://www.ruby-lang.org/en/downloads/), you need to install it.
+If you see an error, or the version does not match the latest version shown on the [Ruby website](https://www.ruby-lang.org/en/downloads/), you need to install/upgrade it.
 You can install from source, via pre-built binaries or your preferred package manager.

 * [View Ruby install guide](https://www.ruby-lang.org/en/installation/)

+Installing Ruby also installs Gem, Ruby's package manager (Gem is to Ruby as NPM is to Node).
 Once Ruby is installed, you can install the Sass gem using the gem installer:

 <pre class='cli'>
 <kbd>sudo gem install sass</kbd>